mango63/bukkit-Docker/README.md

 # Troubleshooting

-For players that have issues when logging in, To start building get them to issue the command /start
+For players that have issues when logging in, To start building get them to issue the command /start if player marks polt as done /plot continue will allow them to continue to run a minecraft server command run : /minecraft:command

 # Customisation